Marcokorcak/Cross-Site-Scripting-XSS/README.md

 order to make a correct HTTP request and are added to the end of the url so Samy can carry out his attack

 successfully.

-**Question 2:** If the Elgg application only provide the Editor mode for the "About Me" field, i.e., you
+## Question 2: If the Elgg application only provide the Editor mode for the "About Me" field, i.e., you

 cannot switch to the Text mode, can you still launch a successful attack?

-**Ans:** If the Elgg application would only provide Editor Mode for the “About Me” field and did not let
+## Answer: If the Elgg application would only provide Editor Mode for the “About Me” field and did not let

 user’s to switch to Text Mode, the attack cannot be launched successfully.
 This attack would not be able